5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Fake_Ethernet_Controller_(LAN)/README.md

 ## Description

-Some machines don't have native Ethernet, but you can spoof Ethernet with a SSDT and a Kext.
+Some machines don't have native Ethernet, but you can spoof Ethernet with a SSDT and a kext.

 ## Instructions